AksanaKuzmitskaya/AksanaKuzmitskaya.github.io/_posts/2018-01-09-how-to-start-running.markdown

 ## 3\.
 Any Time

 Run whenever you have time.
-I like to run in the morning, at lunchtime or at night, depends on my mood and timing availability.
+I like to run in the morning, at lunchtime or at night, it depends on my mood and timing availability.
 Every time has its own beauty anyways.

 **Mornings** are good because you get to start your day energized and on a good note.
 There are several things you can do while running in the morning: planning your day, getting new ideas into your mind or just smiling and enjoying the rising sun.
 Sunrises are beautiful to watch.